bhushank12/banking_api_ror/README.md

 ## Overview
 A simple Banking API built with Ruby on Rails that supports:

-1. JWT Authentication
+1. Login
 2. Account balance check
-3. Deposit transactions
+3. Deposit money to account
-4. Secure and concurrent-safe updates

 ## Tech Stack
 1. Ruby on Rails